 - ½ pound feta cheese

 First, prepare the dressing.
 Mixing all the ingredients until the consistency is smooth.
-Leave it to chill so that the flavors blend well.
+Leave it to chill so that the flavours blend well.
 Next, tear greens into small pieces, big enough to bite.
-Cut the tomatoes.
+Afterwards, cut the tomatoes.
 Peel the cucumber, then cut it.
 Cut red onions into slivers.
 Remove the seeds of the green pepper and cut into thin strips.
 Place everything in a large bowl and add the olives.
 Before you serve it, pour the dressing on top and mix the salad.
 You can then sprinkle some delicious Greek feta on top.

 Grilled Tuna Bruschetta

 This next meal can act as a second step of a five-course meal because the start is the Tuna or any other white fish of your choice.
 It’s the perfect thing to prepare because it is keto-friendly, gluten-free, dairy-free and boat-friendly so that it will fit everyone and it will be easy to make.
 If you are sailing in the Canary Islands, Spain consider yourself even luckier because this is one of the best places in the world where you can fish for tuna or buy the most delicious fresh fish.